Smart Fortwo: United States

 In June 2002, a Smart Fortwo was exhibited in the U.S. at the Museum of Modern Art (MoMA) affiliate P.S.
 1 in Queens, New York.

 In January 2005, DaimlerChrysler showed the Smart brand at the North American International Auto Show in Detroit, Michigan.
 Smart Forfour, Smart Roadster, Smart Fortwo Coupé and Smart Fortwo Cabrio models were shown.

 In September 2006, Daimler AG announced that Smart USA, a division of Penske Auto Group would officially distribute Smart in the United States and Puerto Rico.
-Subsequently, the second generation Smart Fortwo (Model 451) became available in January 2008.
+Subsequently, the second generation Smart Fortwo (Model 451) became available in January 2008, but the ForFour and the Roadster were never available in this market.

 The 2009 model year US version of the Smart Fortwo was available in three trims: Pure (base trim), Passion, and Passion cabriolet.
 Pure has an MSRP of US$11,990, Passion has an MSRP of $13,990, and the Passion Cabriolet has an MSRP $16,990.
 A reservation program was launched by Smart USA in March 2007.
 This program allowed interested parties to place a $99 refundable deposit on the new Fortwo in preparation for the product's launch.
 After the product's launch, sales have surpassed production and the reservation program continued as a "wait list" program.
-The average wait used to be 12 to 18 months for delivery; although due to economic conditions at the time, many buyers couldn't purchase the vehicles when they were ready for delivery and many were available on dealer lots.
+The average wait was 12 to 18 months for delivery; although due to economic conditions at the time, many buyers could not purchase the vehicles when they were ready for delivery and many were available on dealer lots.

 The Fortwo was rated as the most fuel efficient two-seater car in the United States Environmental Protection Agency's (EPA) 2008 Fuel Economy Guide, with fuel efficiency ratings of 33 mpgus city and 41 mpgus highway.
 The 2008 Smart Fortwo coupe was given an EPA fuel efficiency rating of 36 mpgus combined.

 On May 14, 2008, the Insurance Institute for Highway Safety released crash test results for the Fortwo.
 The IIHS gave the Fortwo top ratings in protecting passengers in front and side crashes.
 However, the U.S. National Highway Traffic Safety Administration (NHTSA) cited a Safety Concern on their tests of a 2008 Fortwo, stating "during the side impact test, the driver door unlatched and opened.
 A door opening during a side impact crash increases the likelihood of occupant ejection."

 For model years 2012 and later, the U.S. Fortwo Coupe featured eight airbags (front, knee, side and window curtain), while the Cabrio model featured six airbags (front, knee and side-mounted combination head/thorax).